-BU 451 - Topics in Business
+BU 451 - TOPICS IN BUSINESS

 Selected topics in business related areas as suggested by members of the faculty and/or cadets.
 Subject and content to be announced before the semester in which the course is to be taught.
-Prerequisite(s): Permission of instructor.
-When Offered: Offered as announced.
+Prerequisite(s): BU 339 with a minimum grade of C. When Offered: Offered as announced.